algolia/shipjs/README.md

  However you can also configure your CI service(e.g. CircleCI) to do this for you.
 It means the longest process is on the CI service asynchronously, not occupying your working environment.

+## Getting Started

+Let's move on to the [guide](https://shipjs.netlify.com/guide/getting-started.html).

 ## How is it different from semantic-release?

 **semantic-release** is a tool for `fully automated version management and package publishing`.